ThomasDOtto/ILRA/README.md

 		-l | -low_memory # Activate low memory mode for iCORN2 ('yes'/'no' by default)
 		-m | -mode # Add 'taxon' to execute decontamination based on taxonomic classification by kraken2, add 'blast' to execute decontamination based on BLAST against databases as requested by the DDBJ/ENA/Genbank submission, add 'both' to execute both approaches, and add 'light' to execute ILRA in light mode and skip these steps (default)
 ```

-Parameters are not positional.
-If you did not provide a required parameter, the pipeline may exit or use default values if possible (check the help page above, the log after execution, or the 'Arguments / Variables' section in the ILRA main script 'ILRA.sh').
-For example, if the argument '-f' is not provided, contigs shorter than 5,000 bp by default will be filtered out.

-In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output with the argument '-n' as name (the file 'name.ILRA.fasta', in the folder provided by the argument '-o').

-Please do provide or not the arguments '-C', '-c', '-R' and '-I' to indicate whether to use short reads to perform error correction (iCORN2 / Pilon iteratively, with argument '-i' as number of iterations), and to find and filter out overlapping contigs (if coverage by Illumina short reads is even, argument 'F').
-Please do provide the long reads sequencing technology used with the argument '-L'.

-Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2 and the argument '-B' to perform blasting) is going to be skipped, and assessment by QUAST would be run without the reference.
-Similarly, the availability of a reference annotation (argument '-g') would determine the mode to run QUAST, or the presence of certain names in the contigs marking the sequences to circularize (arguments '-s' and '-S') would mean that Circlator is executed or not.
-The debug mode (argument '-d' makes possible to resumen the execution of ILRA from a particular step).
-The argument '-p' determine whether Pilon should be used for short reads correction instead of iCORN2 (default 'no').
-The argument '-q' determines whether a final extra step for assessing the quality and completeness of the corrected assembly (i.e., QUAST, BUSCO, gathering sequences, looking in the telomeres for the sequenes provided by the arguments '-e' and '-E'...) is included (default 'yes').
-The argument 'M' is required to control the maximum RAM memory used, and the argument '-l' activates a 'low memory' mode at the expense of more processing time.
-The arguments '-b', '-P' and '-A' provide the number of parts to split the sequences and to simultaneously process in ILRA, iCORN2/Pilon and ABACAS2, respectively.
-The argument '-t' provides the number of cores to be used when multithreading is possible.

-Finally, ILRA can be run in alternative modes (argument '-m'):
-* '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive.
-* '-m blast': To perform decontamination and formatting for online submission based on blasting against databases, which would be less computationally expensive.
-* '-m both': To perform both.
-* '-m light': To skip decontamination and expedite the process (default if argument not provided).
-The location of the downloaded databases to be used in the decontamination step should be provided with the argument '-D' and the location of the kraken2 database should be provided with the argument '-k'.
-The taxon id of the organism of interest that should be kept when filtering must be provided with the argument '-T'.

 ## Comments